 Behind the Scenes Facts • Batman

 Tim Burton accomplished something truly extraordinary with 1989’s Batman.
-He made a comic book superhero movie accessible to the masses while infusing his own creative flair in the process.
-Burton’s trademark grim but whimsical set design is on full display, turning Gotham into a Modernist-German Expressionist dream.
+He made a comic book superhero movie accessible to the masses while infusing his creative flair.
+Like many early Tim Burton directed movies, his trademark grim but whimsical set design is on full display, turning Gotham into a German Expressionist's dream.

 BEST TiM BURTON MOVIES